 The National Center for State Courts has compiled judicial branch links for each state.

 Libraries (law or otherwise) have compiled government documents library guides in a variety of jurisdictions.
-Search for “library guide [state] government documents.”
+Do an internet search for “library guide [state] government documents.”

 For more on Pennsylvania legislative or court documents, see Temple Law Library’s Pennsylvania Legal Research Guide.